cygnite/framework/README.md

 We are documenting latest changes, almost ready to release.

-##Contributing To Cygnite Framework
+###Contributing To Cygnite Framework
 =================================

-You also can contribute on the development or its documentation, learn, get help and help others, find, report bugs, send us your feedback, send your wishlist for new features, write and send us patches for Cygnite Framework..
+Contribute on the development or its documentation, learn, get help and help others, find, report bugs, send us your feedback, send your wishlist for new features, write and send us patches for Cygnite Framework.
 Keep visiting for latest features.

+###License
+Cygnite Framework is open source software released under [MIT License](http://opensource.org/licenses/MIT)